 As well as growing them in pots and containers on the ground, you could also try growing strawberries in window boxes and hanging baskets.

 - How to plant a fig tree (video)

 - How to store apples after picking (video)

 Learn how to plant up a strawberry container display, below.

 - Strawberry plants (10)

 - Multi-purpose, peat-free compost

 - Broken terracotta pot, plastic pots or large stones, for drainage

 Place empty plastic plant pots in the base of the container to stop the compost falling out of the bottom, and aid drainage.

-Start planting up the pot, starting at the bottom.
-Use your hands to gentle place the plants in position, and firm them into the compost.
+Start planting up the pot, from the bottom.
+Use your hands to gently place the plants in position, and firm them into the compost.